Mergimiliano/DidTheyEat/README.md

 3- add tests and use Bruno for testing (adding the file in the git repo)

+5- [CRYPTO] https://django-rest-framework-simplejwt.readthedocs.io/en/stable/getting_started.html and check if the token is signed

 # NOTES
 Mind that if a JSON {"fed": "true"} the fed_at time will update